 One of the best ways to deal with anxiety or fear is to be informed.
 It is the aim of this website to provide information about HD and where you can go to access help and support.

-Huntington's WA provides a state-wide service to improve the quality of life for people with Huntington's disease, their carers and families through advocacy, support and education.
+Huntington's Australia provides a state-wide service to improve the quality of life for people with Huntington's disease, their carers and families through advocacy, support and education.
 This includes support and services to people who may be at risk of developing Huntington's disease as well as those who are gene positive, gene negative, symptomatic or diagnosed, carers, family, friends and partners.

 - Individual and Family services;